MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/production-workload/corporate-policy.md

 **Security Management**:

 * All deployed assets must be categorized by criticality and data classification.
 Classifications are to be reviewed by the Cloud Governance Team and the application owner prior to deployment to the cloud
-* All protected data must be stored on encrypted disks when at rest
+* All protected data must be encrypted when at rest
+* Encryption keys are to be generated on-prem
 * Elevated permissions in those subscriptions are an exception.
 Any such exceptions will be recorded with the Cloud Governance Team.
 Such exceptions will be audited regularly
 * Network subnets containing protected data must be isolated from any other subnets.
 Network traffic between protected data subnets is to be audited regularly
 * No subnet containing protected data can be directly accessed over public internet or across data centers.
 Access to those subnets must be routed through intermediate subnet works.
 All access into those subnets must come through a firewall solution capable of performing packet scanning and blocking functions